rafyte/How-To-Gains/README.md

 * If you can handle the time investment the routine requires – in session time, number of days per week, and schedule layout

 Workout routines can be broken down into:
+* Mobility / Flexibility
 * Cardio
   * Low-Intesity Steady State (LISS)
   * High-Intensity Interval Training (HIIT)
 * Strength
   * Calisthenics / Bodyweight
   * Weightlifting

-* Mobility / Flexibility
+### Mobility / Flexibility
+Mobility is essential in order to increase range of motion and reduce chance of injury.
+I personally do not have a dedicated mobility workout, but instead incorporate mobility during the warm up to a cardio or strength training routine.
+Here's a list of routines you can choose from: <https://thefitness.wiki/routines/flexibility-mobility/>

 ### Cardio
-Cardio is based on elevating your heart rate, and keeping it elevated for a duration of time.
+Cardio is based on elevating your heart rate, and maintaining an elevated heart rate for a duration of time.

 If your goal is not to lose weight, you can keep cardio sessions to once per week.
 Here's a list of routines you can choose from: <https://thefitness.wiki/routines/cardio-and-conditioning/>
+Some recommendations:
 * [Couch to 5k](https://runmoreapp.com/couch-to-5k) is a great running program (LISS)
 * [8-Week HIIT](https://www.bodybuilding.com/content/ultimate-8-week-hiit-for-fat-burning-program.html) is a great HIIT progam